Customer Data Platform Software Options 2026

 The CDP market is arguably the most architecturally complex category in the marketing and data technology space to evaluate, because the right answer depends heavily on decisions that have nothing to do with the CDP vendors themselves.
 Where does your customer data currently live?
 What is your cloud data warehouse strategy?
 How mature is your data engineering team?
 What are your primary activation use cases, and which channels matter most?
 These questions should be answered before vendor evaluation begins, because they determine which category of CDP is appropriate - and whether a CDP is the right tool at all, versus a data warehouse plus reverse ETL approach.

 The first evaluation dimension is architecture fit.
 Traditional CDPs - Salesforce Data Cloud, Adobe Real-Time CDP, Segment - manage customer data within a vendor-controlled environment and provide pre-built connectors to downstream activation channels.
-Composable CDPs - Hightouch, Census, Simon Data - operate on top of a customer-controlled data warehouse and provide the activation and segmentation layer on top of data that stays in your infrastructure.
+Composable CDPs - Hightouch and similar warehouse-native platforms - operate on top of a customer-controlled data warehouse and provide the activation and segmentation layer on top of data that stays in your infrastructure.
 Neither is universally superior; the right choice depends on your existing data architecture, your data engineering maturity, and your tolerance for vendor-controlled data environments.

 The second dimension is identity resolution capability.
 Unifying customer data across touchpoints sounds straightforward but is genuinely hard at scale, particularly in organisations with large historical datasets where customer records exist in inconsistent formats across multiple legacy systems.
 Evaluate how each vendor handles probabilistic versus deterministic identity matching, what happens to profile quality when data is incomplete, and how the identity graph is maintained as new data arrives.
 Poor identity resolution produces fragmented profiles that undermine every downstream use case the CDP is supposed to enable.